-ROC8 Higher Environmental Risks demand stronger roles for Environmental Reps Manchester University, North West Regional Committee
+14 Higher Environmental Risks demand stronger roles for Environmental Reps University of Manchester, North West regional committee

 The environmental and ecological crisis remains a global threat that all educationists need to address.
 The attack on "Green " issues by Right wing press and Reform has begun to undermine the credibility of this essential UCU policy.